playframework/play-samples/Hello.md

 Let's take a look at the implementation:

 1. Navigate to the `app/controllers` project directory and open `HomeController.java` with your favorite editor.
-The controller class includes an `index` action method that tells the web server to return the contents of the `index.html` file in response to a request:
+The controller class includes the `index` action method that tells the web server to return the contents of the `index.html` file in response to a request:

     ```java
     public Result index() {